 Sign up for our no-cost online course

 GFI’s massive open online course is a free and flexible learning opportunity available to anyone in the world.
-Through English-language video lectures and suggested readings, learners will gain an understanding of the science behind the production of plant-based and cultivated meat.
+Through English-language video lectures and suggested readings, learners will gain an understanding of the science behind the production of plant-based, fermentation-derived, and cultivated meat.

-In the first module, you’ll learn about the sustainability challenges associated with conventional meat production and the history of plant-based meat.
-We’ll also cover the state of the plant-based, fermentation, and cultivated meat industries today.
+In the first module, you’ll learn about the sustainability and public health challenges associated with conventional meat production.
+This lecture will also provide a brief introduction to plant-based, fermentation-derived, and cultivated meat.

 Module 2: What is meat?